stefgmz/fhnwlttr/README.md

 This is an lco file for letters from the Institute of Geomatics at the FHNW.
 The layout of the letter is based on the offical .dotx file from the corporate design page.
-(This includes logo, margins, footer,...)
+(This includes logo, margins, footer,enumeration,...)

 ## Maintainer
 - Stefan Schmid